[All slides and code from previous years are available here ]

 b) re-implement the approaches presented in this research-area

 c) adopt and adapt NLP approaches for their own research

 1st Day.
-Overview of the course, intro to Python and web scraping.
+Overview of the course, intro to Python.

 Before coming to the first class try to install Jupyter notebook (http://jupyter.org/install.html).
 I highly recommend to install Anaconda (which contains Jupyter, among many other things that we will need).
 If you have any problem, just drop me an email.

 - Grimmer, Justin, and Brandon M. Stewart.
 “Text as data: The promise and pitfalls of automatic content analysis methods for political texts.”
 Political analysis 21.3 (2013): 267-297.

 - O’Connor, Brendan, David Bamman, and Noah A. Smith.
 “Computational text analysis for social science: Model assumptions and complexity.”
 (2011).

 2. Intro to Computational Text Analysis, intro to Python.

 The first two weeks are mainly focused on setting up a common ground on topics such as natural language processing, on learning Python syntax and on web scraping a corpus that we will use in the following classes.